healthcare-and-life-sciences/epic-fhir-clinical-flexcards/README.md

     * December 15, 2022 - Initial Draft
     * January 13, 2023 - Updated
     * April 7, 2023 - updated
+    * May 4, 2023 - updated with configuration steps for MuleSoft customers

 * * *